cwchentw/lightweight-cms/content/howto/how-to-create-mdcms-theme.md

 *build* directory composes of Gulp build scripts.
 If you want to employ other build automation system, you require to write your own.

-*theme* and *partials* are the layout of *default* theme.
+*theme* and *partials* are layouts of *default* theme.
 To simplify the code base, these layouts are written in PHP instead of other template language.

+*src* are small PHP scripts used by this theme.
+Mandatory functions for a mdcms theme are included in these scripts as well.

+*.browserlistrc*, *.eslintrc*, *.flowconfig* and *.stylelintrc* are configurations for front end assets of *default* theme.

 ## *autoload.php*

 This PHP script is the only mandatory file of a mdcms theme.
 The script should always locate in the root path of a mdcms theme.
-You may implement required functions within it or load another PHP script.
+You may either implement required functions within it or load another PHP script.

 ## Required Functions

 ### `loadHome()` Function

-The essential function to load the layout for the home page in a mdcms site.
+The essential function to load the layout for home page in a mdcms site.
 It receives no parameter.
 Theme creators are responsible to load a layout for a home page properly.

 Here is a sample code: